arjienx/izph-termux/README.md

 termux app from github link.
 at least 100mb all access data or vpn with working connection (repositories) allow termux storage permission on install.

+usage:
+to run the script input 'izph' then enter. turn on data globe/tm network. then just enter in main menu to start. wait until all data are successfully retrieved.
 ```

 open termux app, execute code. allow access (storage permission).